-For ex gratia payments for former residents in state care who experienced sexual abuse as children
+Former residents in state care who experienced sexual abuse can apply for an ex gratia payment.

-To make an application for an ex gratia payment under the Victims of Crime Act 2001 (link to Legislation SA website) , download all the relevant forms and documents outlined below.
-Please read the Application Guidelines provided, before completing your application.
+To make an application for an ex gratia payment under the Victims of Crime Act 2001, download all the relevant forms and documents outlined below.
+Please read the application guidelines before completing your application.

-You may approach the Post Care Support Services Relationships Australia SA (link to website), or the Commissioner for Victims' Rights (link to website) for assistance in understanding the process or for help in filling out your application.
-For contact details of these support services, please refer to the ‘Where to Get Assistance’ section on Page 7 of the Application Guidelines (PDF).
+Post Care Support Services Relationships Australia SA and the Commissioner for Victims' Rights can help you to understand the ex gratia payment process and can help you to fill out your application.
+For contact details of these support services, please refer to the ‘where to get assistance’ section (page 7) of the Application guidelines - ex gratia payment (PDF 85KB)

-- Deed of Discharge and Release Form Template (PDF 35.5KB) - Please note, this is provided as an example only, please do not fill this out or sign it.
-A completed Deed of Discharge and Release will be posted to you if you are made an ex gratia payment offer.)
+Please note, this is provided as an example only, please do not fill this out or sign it.
+A completed deed of discharge and release will be posted to you if you are offered an ex gratia payment.

 If you have problems accessing or downloading the forms, please contact the Attorney-General’s Department on (08) 8207 1771.